Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: SynthNN specifications

 \subsection{Data preprocessing}

-The data is originally presented as two paired vectors ($x$ and $y$).
-This is converted into an image using the following steps: \begin{enumerate} \item Min–\mbox{max}scale both \(\mathbf{x}\) and \(\mathbf{y}\) to \([0,1]\). \item Convert scaled coordinates to integer pixel indices:
+The data is originally presented as two paired vectors ($X$ and $Y$).
+This is converted into a binary 50x50 image ($N=50$) using the following steps: \begin{enumerate} \item Min–\mbox{max} scale both $X$ and $Y$ to \([0,1]\). \item Convert scaled coordinates to integer pixel indices: